Webist/InterServices/app/Service/readme.md

 Meaning this an application service might be a domain model with aggregations unit, but also a simple function such as findDiff() as an utility.
-The main focus is use case operations.
+The main focus of a service is use case operations.

 Smallest application service is probably a `for loop`.
 ```php